 Russ married his wonderful wife Deb in 1981, and they have 2 delightful daughters, Ashley and Allison.

 Music Minister, Organist, Bell Choir Director

-Sally Lewis, MM, AAGO, NCTM, is the Music Minister of FCC and serves as organist and bell choir director as well as coordinator of the Mel Larimer Concert Series.
+Sally Lewis, MM, AAGO, NCTM, is the Music Minister of FCC and serves as organist and bell choir director.
 She is retired from the music faculty at NMC but still maintains a private music studio.
 Sally is the Treasurer of the Music House Museum.
 Her belief is “As each has received a gift, use it to serve one another, as good stewards of God’s varied grace.” - 1 Peter 4:10

 Contemporary Worship Coordinator